 For more information contact the Intermountain Healthcare Continuing Medical Education Office.

-Training sessions will be held in the Capitol View Conference Room at Intermountain Healthcare's central office, which is located at:
+Training sessions will be held in the Learning Studio, room 319 East, on the third floor at the Intermountain Healthcare Transformation Center, which is located at:

 Class Day Structure